-Renovation of the Forest Room with natural materials
+Renovation of the Mill Room with natural materials

-After that, it was time to build a dividing wall between the new bedroom and the living room.
-This was accomplished by building a wooden frame, adding wood fiber batt insulation for sound control, then covering that with wood and clay plaster.
-As a final touch, we found a used door that matches the style of the house, and made new window sills from salvaged wood.
-As the last step, the walls were painted with a breathable clay based paint in an off white color.
+In the floor, we increased the insulation thickness and added real wood floor boards.
+We also found a used door that matches the style of the house, and made new window sills from salvaged wood.
+As the last step, the walls were painted with a breathable clay based paint in a natural off white color.

 This new room is named “The Mill Room”.
 It’s not currently listed on our website booking system yet so if you’d like to reserve it, please email us for details.